vkocubinsky/SublimeTableEditor/README.md

     |    3     | row 3    |       c3 |

-Press *ctrl+x, ctrl+t* and sublime show for you demo in new scratch view.
+Press *ctrl+shift+p* to launch command palette and select *Table Editor: Show demo film in new scratch view* .
 It is integration test and demo at the same time.

 ## Installation